rsrchen/ecs129-project/How To Use.md

 One more example:

-`python .\command_line.py -p 1czd -h df4c0 -c b -C a`
+`python .\command_line.py -p 1czd -h df4c0 -c b -C a -a new-directory/some-subdirectory -s new-directory`

 A few things are different from the previous example.
 1. The PDB ID and hash values are different; I'm looking at [CRYSTAL STRUCTURE OF THE PROCESSIVITY CLAMP GP45 FROM BACTERIOPHAGE T4](https://www.rcsb.org/structure/1CZD) this time.
 2. `-c b` is used to specify that the program should look at chain B of the predicted structure.
 3. `-C a` is used to specify that the program should look at chain A of the solved structure.
+4. `-a` and `-s` are used to specify that the program should search in the `./new-directory/some-subdirectory` and `./new-directory` paths to find the predicted structure and solved structure files, respectively.

 Here's the output.

 ```
 The (New and Improved) ECS 129 Protein Structure Comparison Program. © 2022-20XX rsrchen (github.com/rsrchen)

-No argument provided for -a; default predicted structures directory (./structures/alphafold_predictions) will be used.
-No argument provided for -s; default solved structures directory (./structures/solved_structures) will be used.
 1czd_rank1 and 1czd_rank1 RMSD: 0.0041
 1czd_rank1 and 1czd_rank2 RMSD: 0.1409
 1czd_rank1 and 1czd_rank3 RMSD: 0.1101